Content Curation Using WordPress: How to Publish More Content FASTER

 Writing Fresh Taglines on Each Social Platform

 One of the social media hacks that will help your content curation process is that when you promote your content, always try to write different taglines on each social media platform, for example, don’t copy your Facebook post lines and paste it in LinkedIn and Twitter.
-This way, you’ll be able to notice that which one works best for you, and therefore, you could use that type of text lines on other platforms too.
+This way, you’ll be able to notice that which one works best for you, and therefore, you could use that type of text line on other platforms too.

 It does look an ordinary thing to do, but when it comes to social media, it’s bombarded with new content 24/7 – so there has to be a way of standing out from the crowd, and writing fresh taglines or descriptions on each social media platform would give you some edge.